How are digital payment systems shaping Nepal’s cashless future?

 1. Regulatory and Compliance Concerns

 Nepal’s banking system operates under a strict regulatory framework.
-The Nepal Rastra Bank (NRB), the central bank of Nepal, closely monitors financial institutions to ensure the safety and security of customer deposits and financial systems.
-While there are regulations regarding AI being adopted globally at a slow pace, Nepal’s banking sector is particularly cautious due to the lack of clear guidelines on how to implement AI technologies within the confines of its regulatory environment.
+The Nepal Rastra Bank (NRB), the central bank of Nepal, closely monitors financial institutions.
+Additionally, it ensures the safety and security of customer deposits and financial systems.
+While there are regulations regarding AI being adopted globally at a slow pace, Nepal’s banking sector is particularly cautious.
+This is due to the lack of clear guidelines on how to implement AI technologies within the confines of its regulatory environment.

 For instance, the NRB’s existing regulation, which focuses mainly on traditional banking methods, might not fully be compatible with the data-driven nature of AI.
 With AI systems relying heavily on data, including sensitive customer information, its compliance with NEpal’s privacy act and others becomes even more complex.
 Therefore there is a rooted hesitation in implementing AI solutions as the main concern is data security and regulatory oversight.